 Submitting papers to Analecta Hibernica

-Analecta Hibernica publishes transcriptions of original manuscript sources for Irish history.
+Analecta Hibernica publishes transcriptions of original manuscript sources for Irish history, too short to be published as standalone editions.
 The manuscript text should be prepared as an annotated transcription of the original and should be accompanied by a brief technical introduction.
 The introduction should provide a context for the document being presented, locate it, describe its features, consider why it was prepared, assess what it says/contributes and should engage with other pertinent questions.
 The introduction usually concludes with a note describing the editorial conventions employed in presenting the manuscript document.

-If you would like to submit a paper for consideration to the editor of Analecta Hibernica, IMC’s serial publication, please contact Professor James Kelly, School of History and Geography, DCU Drumcondra Campus, Dublin 9 (james.kelly at dcu.ie).
+If you would like to submit a paper for consideration to the editor of Analecta Hibernica, IMC’s serial publication, please contact the editor Dr Elva Johnston, UCD School of History, Newman Building, Belfield, Dublin 4 (elva.johnston at ucd.ie).